cryptolympix/chess/README.md

 # Chess

-Try to beat the artificial intelligence in the game of chess.
+Try to beat the artificial intelligence in the chess game.

 ![screenshot of the game](./screenshot.png)